jdbower0525/blackjack/README.md

 # Blackjack

+First, run this program by installing python3 through your terminal, then running the program using the <b>python3 blackjack.py</b> command.

 Program is a basic blackjack game.
 After starting the program, the user will be given two cards.
 The user can then decide whether to continue drawing cards by 'hitting' or quit drawing cards by 'standing.'